|Study location||Netherlands, Maastricht|

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-The course provides an overview of modern health challenges in Europe and how they are embraced by a variety of stakeholders: policy makers, researchers, practitioners and the civil society.
+The course provides an overview of modern health challenges in Europe and how they are met by a variety of stakeholders: policy makers, researchers, practitioners and the civil society.

-The course focus on three perspectives: Firstly, health in Europe, hence, what is the health status across the European countries, how do the health systems look like, what is major challenges for individual countries.
-Secondly, the perspective of European health which focuses on integration and collaboration among Member States within the European Union (EU) and more widely according to the WHO European region.
-Lastly, European health in a globalised world is assessed.
+The course focus on three perspectives.
+First, health in Europe, which focuses on the health status across the European countries, the organization of health systems, and major healthcare challenges for individual countries.
+Second, the perspective of European health which focuses on integration and collaboration among Member States within the European Union (EU) and countries within the WHO European region.
+Third, the global influence of European health policy and healthcare practices are examined.
 The course combines theory with practice through lectures, tutorials, and a field visit or a guest speaker masterclass.

 This course consists of 32 class hours divided over 3 weeks.
 Students earn 6 ECTS credits when they obtain a passing grade.